 Modal cracked the code that AWS Lambda couldn’t: true serverless for ML workloads.
 By reimagining cloud computing as “just write Python,” Modal achieved a $600M valuation while processing 5 billion GPU hours annually.
 Their insight?
-ML engineers want to write code, not manage infrastructure—and will pay 10x premiums for that simplicity.
+ML engineers want to write code, not manage infrastructure — as explored in the economics of AI compute infrastructure — —and will pay 10x premiums for that simplicity.

 Value Creation: Serverless That Actually Serves ML